NEXST-TOOL/nexst/README.md

     Launch the following commands:
     ```sh
-    cd pcie-util
+    cd tools/proto
-    make # if pcie-util is not compiled
+    make # if proto is not compiled
     sudo ./load_and_run.sh xdma<N> bootrom.bin RV_BOOT.bin # <N> is the assigned xdma device number
     ```